Take A Break from the Shake: Development and Evaluation of Interventions for Farm Machinery Operators to Improve Musculoskeletal and Cognitive Health

 The goal of this study is to determine whether a variety of short rest and activity breaks while using farm machinery can reduce these effects.

-Participants will be asked to participate in:
+Participants were asked to complete:

 • A pre-study questionnaire about current agricultural machinery safety practices (approx. 45mins long)